 In general, all activities related to the program will be conducted during the daytime - Monday through Sunday for clinical experience and classes as appearing on the Schedule of Classes.
 Exceptions do apply.

 1.1d Hours of Office Operation and Service by Location

-The Pharmacy Technology Program courses are offered on the Santa Rosa Campus, as a weekend college format CTE program, on Fridays and Saturdays on the Santa Rosa Campus.
+The Pharmacy Technology Program courses are offered on the Santa Rosa Campus, as a CTE program, on the Santa Rosa Campus.